ManOguaR/solidity-crodwsale/readme.md

 ### known limitations
 Very limited access control.
 You must implement your own access control for the crowdsale if you want to use full OpenZeppelin 5.0.0 access control features.
+Current version supports 4.x.x version due compiler incompatibility for Polygon is some development platforms and IDEs.
+When these guys solve that i simply upgrade the version, sorry bro!

 ## how to use
 Directly override the contract you want to use, functionallity is the same as the old